samzabala/framework/docs/sections/components/tooltip.md

 Oh shit we have tooltis too.
 This dipshit can be toglled wether on click with **`[data-toggle="tooltip-click"]`** or hover with **`[data-toggle="tooltip-hover"]`**

-NOTE: The toggler for the tooltip mus not be a `position:fixed;` or a descendant of an element with that property unless you want your page to dIE
+NOTE: The toggler for the tooltip mus not be a `position:fixed;` or a descendant of an element with that property unless you want your tooltip to dIE... or position itself like shit

 Example tooltip that toggles on click